 - For clients whose certification is for AS9100 or related sector schemes, verification of effective implementation of all corrective action is required prior to issuance of certificates.

-- Client may make an appeal to TRC for any nonconformity issued for which it does not agree in accordance with Section XX.
+- Client may make an appeal to TRC for any nonconformity issued for which it does not agree in accordance with Section XXIII.

 Costs & Duration